ecmwf/anemoi-docs/docs/contributing/testing.rst

    contain a list of dataset names that are required for the training task.
 The names should match the names of the datasets specified in the `training_config.yaml`.
-The `task_config.yaml` should also specify the `training_command` to be used to run the training -- typically, "anemoi-training train".
+The `task_config.yaml` should also specify the `anemoi_command` to be used to run the training -- typically, "anemoi-training train".
 Hardware overrides (e.g. path to the `training_config.yaml` file) will be set in the suite.